Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 Moving Tips and Hacks

-But there are definitely ways to ease all that stress and strain.
-With that goal in mind, we’ve put together this checklist for moving to a new city that covers preparing -- as well as choosing the right relocation options to suit your unique needs.
-Whether you’re thinking about going with self-moving, pro city movers, or a happy medium like PODS City Service, these tips will help you survive moving day with a minimum of hassle, so you can soon start enjoying all your new city has to offer.
+Now for the good news: There are definitely ways to ease all that stress and strain.
+With that goal in mind, we’ve created a “moving to a new city” checklist that covers preparing for your unique situation.
+Whether you’re thinking about going with self-moving, pro city movers, or a happy medium like PODS City Service, these tips will help you survive moving day with minimum hassles, so you can soon start enjoying all that your new city has to offer.

 The last thing you want to do is pack boxes full of stuff you don’t use.
 Take a few days to cast a critical eye on the contents of every room and closet.
 If you haven’t used those fancy appliances for years, or you’re hoarding clothes you never wear, now is the time to give stuff away or even sell it for extra cash.

-If you have valuable items, post a free ad on Craigslist or Ebay or list them on Nextdoor.
+If you have valuable items, post ads on Craigslist or Ebay, or list them on Nextdoor.
 But if taking pictures, creating ads, and fielding inquiries isn’t worth your time, pack up some boxes and donate your unused items to Goodwill, Salvation Army, or another favorite charity.
-Some may even do pick-ups.
+Some may even do pickups.

 In a hurry?
-Listing items for free on Craigslist is a sure-fire way to get them out of your way in no time.
+Listing items for free on Craigslist or Facebook Marketplace is a surefire way to get them out of your way in no time.
+You might even be able to find a ”buy nothing” group on Facebook.
+It’s not only a great place to list your old items but also to find boxes, bubble cushioning roll, and other packing supplies.

 Once you’re done downsizing, you’re ready to start packing.
 Check out these hacks for packing like a pro.